-28. How will travel and documentation time will be entered in SmartCare?
+24. How will travel and documentation time will be entered in SmartCare?

 Travel time and documentation time must be maintained in the EHR or patients chart documentation.
 There will also be distinct fields in SmartCare and Clinician's Gateway to enter travel time and documentation, along with the service time when entering services directly into SmartCare.
 That information will be used for provider invoicing and payment calculation purposes.
-See Current Procedural Terminology training on the QA Training page for more information regarding documenting these services.
+See Transition to CPT Code training on the QA Training page for more information regarding documenting these services.

-29. What activities are considered documentation time?
-Updated 9/6/2023
+25. What activities are considered documentation time?